 If your site is slow, there are a couple of things you can do to make it faster.
 Simplifying your design, reducing server response time, and enabling compression are all good methods of increasing your site speed.

 Security and safety are the important ranking factors.
 If Google thinks your site is spammy or sketchy, it’s not going to give you a first-page ranking.

-One way it’s helped filter the good from the bad is through SSL certificates and HTTPS.
-It’s simple to set these up and can give you the little lock next to your URL and HTTPS before the URL string.
+One way Google filters the good from the bad is through SSL certificates and HTTPS.
+It’s simple to set these up, and they will give you the little lock next to your URL so users know your site is secure.
 This is an important trust signal, and while it doesn’t provide that much SEO juice, it’s a best practice that will benefit your long-term goals.

 3 Tips to Improve Your Site Architecture

 There are three important factors to keep in mind as you improve your site’s architecture.
 Take a look.

 1. Make sure you understand Core Web Vitals: The most important piece of the puzzle is Core Web Vitals.
 You need to understand what these are, how they impact your rankings, and what you can do about them.
 Read more about it and make sure you’re making all the right moves on your site.

 2. Get a sitemap: Use the WordPress sitemap plugin (or something similar) to create a sitemap.
 This is essential for large websites.
 A great example of this is for a real estate website.
 Sites like this are huge because they have thousands of pages for all their real estate listings.
 To make matters worse, the pages are constantly changing as houses are bought and sold.
 Getting a sitemap would help the real estate site rank for each address, dramatically increasing the number of keywords they rank for, their traffic, and their domain authority.